adhocish/MAPHACK/README.md

 ## What is it?

-MapHack is a mobile application that will provide directions from point A to point B using only a phone connection; it does not require **any** access to data/WiFi or pre-downloaded offline maps!
+MapHack is a mobile application that will provide directions from point A to point B using only a cellular connection; it does not require **any** access to data/WiFi or pre-downloaded offline maps.
 MapHack was developed by @[adhocish](https://github.com/adhocish), @[alvinzxu](https://github.com/alvinzxu), and @[YiboDuan](https://github.com/YiboDuan) during the 2015 Genesys Hackathon in Toronto and took first place.

 ## Demo